 We may be negatively impacted by the outcome of litigation or other proceedings in which we are involved.

-Our businesses are involved in a number of lawsuits, binding arbitrations, regulatory investigations and other proceedings.
-We discuss material pending proceedings in Note 16 of the Notes to Consolidated Financial Statements.
-We have spent, and continue to spend, substantial money, time and employee and management focus on these lawsuits and other proceedings.
-The uncertainties inherent in lawsuits and other proceedings make it difficult to estimate with any degree of certainty the timing, costs and ranges of costs or outcome of these matters.
-In addition, juries have demonstrated a willingness to grant large awards, including punitive damages, in response to personal injury, product liability, property damage and other claims.
+Our businesses are involved in a number of lawsuits, appeals, binding arbitrations, regulatory investigations and other proceedings.
+We discuss material pending proceedings in Note 15 of the Notes to Consolidated Financial Statements.
+Our businesses also may become involved in new proceedings that we do not consider material, such as the approximately 28,000 proofs of claim that have been filed on behalf of persons who assert the right to file lawsuits in the future based on alleged exposure to asbestos in power plants designed and/or built by certain predecessor entities we acquired in connection with our acquisition of our majority interest in Oncor.
+We have spent, and continue to spend, substantial money, time and employee and management focus on lawsuits and other proceedings.
+The uncertainties inherent in lawsuits and other proceedings make it difficult to estimate with any degree of certainty the timing, costs and ranges of costs or outcome of these matters, and changes or disruptions to the judicial system, such as the nationwide strike by the Mexican judiciary in 2024 in response to recent Mexican Constitutional reforms that require all judges to be elected rather than appointed, could result in delays, increased costs, or unfavorable outcomes.
+In addition, juries have demonstrated a willingness to grant large awards, including punitive damages, in response to personal injury, product liability, property damage, nuisance, and other claims.
 Accordingly, actual costs incurred have and may continue to differ materially from insured or reserved amounts and may not be recoverable, in whole or in part, from insurance or in customer rates.
 Any of the foregoing could cause reputational damage and otherwise materially adversely affect our results of operations, financial condition, cash flows and/or prospects.

 Taxation & Government Incentives - Risk 1